ppdelabarra/GEnergyPlus/README.md

  ###################################
  # Schedules can be added from the *model.add{'Schedule:compact',{options}}* method,
  # but some objects, such as constant schedules, may be created in an easier way.
- # We call these methods 'generators' (thus the name of the gem)
+ # We call these methods 'generators' (thus the name 'genergyplus')

 always_on_schedule = model.add_constant_schedule("Always on", 1.0)